Music Player Daemon: Clients

-More

-For a more complete list, see the Clients MPD Wiki.

 Simple clients can script the mpc program to issue commands to the server.
 Some clients provide an HTML or AJAX user interface and can be located on the same computer as the server, requiring only a browser be installed on the client machine.
-There is a client implemented as a Firefox add-on, one as a Xfce panel plugin, and one as a Wii application, and one as a Windows Store application for Windows 8/Windows RT.

 Libraries exist to interface with MPD from many programming languages, including C, Python, Ruby, Perl, Lua and Haskell. libmpdee is an Emacs Lisp library allowing MPD to be controlled from Emacs.